microsoft/dev-proxy/specs/rate-limiting.md

 Rate limiting guidance will be implemented as a plugin, subscribed to the `BeforeRequest` event.

 The plugin starts with the total number of resources available and the time of next reset as configured in the `rateLimit` and `resetTimeWindowSeconds` settings.
+The reset period is defined using a tumbling window as defined [here](https://learn.microsoft.com/azure/stream-analytics/stream-analytics-window-functions).

 On each intercepted request, the plugin will subtract the value of the `costPerRequest` setting from the total number of resources available and pass the request through.
 When the number of resources left until the next reset drops below the percentage configured in the `warningThresholdPercent` setting, the plugin will still pass the request through but add to the response Rate Limiting headers using the names configured in the `headerLimit`, `headerRemaining`, and `headerReset` settings.